Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Initial signs that you might need root canal work include:

 If you ignore these root canal symptoms, you may find they disappear over time.
-This isn't because the infection has healed itself; it just means it has destroyed the nerves contained in the dental pulp so you can no longer feel it.
+This isn’t because the infection has healed itself – it means it has destroyed the nerves contained in the dental pulp so you can no longer feel it.

-You also shouldn't rely on antibiotics to clear a root canal infection without any other dental treatment.
-Although you may be given antibiotics as part of your dental work, medicine alone won't be enough to return your tooth to a healthy state.
+We don’t recommend relying on antibiotics to clear a root canal infection without any other dental treatment.
+Although you may be given antibiotics as part of your treatment, medicine alone won’t be enough to return your tooth to a healthy state.

 If your root canal pain comes on suddenly and over-the-counter painkillers have no effect, you should book an emergency dentist appointment.
-They may not perform an emergency root canal on the spot, but can at least give you stronger pain relief until you are able to have the treatment you need.
+They may not perform an emergency root canal immediately but will give you stronger pain relief until you can receive the treatment you need.

-Do I need a root canal or extraction?
+Do I need root canal treatment or a complete tooth extraction?

 Note that if you have an infected wisdom tooth, there are certain situations where your dentist may opt to extract it rather than perform a root filling.
 If the tooth hasn't fully erupted, for example, or is in a position that's difficult to clean, your dentist may recommend extraction.

-It's possible to complete a simple root canal in 30 to 60 minutes.
+It’s possible to complete a simple root canal treatment in 30 to 60 minutes.
 More complex procedures, or those involving multiple teeth, will take longer.
-Multiple visits may be needed to complete your treatment.
+Multiple visits may be needed to complete your treatment course in this case.

-Root canal treatment time depends on a number of factors:
+Root canal treatment time depends on several factors:

-Discuss this with your dentist ahead of time so you know what to expect.
-Modern advances in dentistry mean it is getting easier to complete the process quickly and with minimal discomfort.
+We recommend discussing the procedure with your dentist ahead of time so you know what to expect.
+Luckily, modern advances in dentistry mean that it is getting easier to complete the process quickly and with minimal discomfort.

 How long does root canal treatment last?